-Data are aggregated to the country level, the level of urban and rural areas, of poor and nonpoor households, and of subnational regions within the country.
+Data are aggregated to the country level, the level of urban and rural areas, of poor and nonpoor households, of four wealth quartiles, and of subnational regions within the country.

 Geographic subdivisions

 The sub-national areas that are used for aggregation are based on the geographic information that is present in the survey datasets.
 The available regional coding is often, but not always, based on official administrative subdivisions used in the countries.